Criteria for Admission

 Applicants who are interested in being considered for graduate assistantships should be sure to indicate this on the online application for admission.
 For additional details, please see the graduate school page.

 If you have questions regarding the application, you may contact the staff of the Graduate School at email@example.com or 330/972-7663.

-If additional program information is desired, prospective students may speak to a CPCP Admissions Committee member.
+If additional program information is desired, prospective students may speak to a CPP Admissions Committee member at (330) 972-7280.

-Only complete applications will be forwarded by the Graduate School to the CPCP Admissions Committee.
+Only complete applications will be forwarded by the Graduate School to the CPP Admissions Committee.
 The Committee’s review of applications will begin in January.
-The timeframe for the initial review varies from year to year, but typically is complete by early February.
-After the initial review is complete, finalists will be contacted by telephone to schedule a telephone interview, and those who are no longer being considered for admission will be notified by letter.
+The timeframe for the initial review varies from year to year, but typically is completed by early February.
+After the initial review is complete, finalists will be contacted by telephone to schedule an interview, and those who are no longer being considered for admission will be notified by letter.

 - offer of admission;

 - alternate for admission (may be accepted if opening becomes available); or